-What is Clearing?
+What is clearing?

 Yes, international students applying for undergraduate courses can apply to study in London using Clearing if they do not already hold an offer from a UK university.

-If you know what universities and courses you want to apply to, visit the UCAS website and start your Clearing application.
+When you know what universities and courses you want to apply to, visit the UCAS website and start your Clearing application.

 First published July 2012, edited July 2014